-Even if your compost toilet has a fan for odour control, a cover material is often used as a ‘soak’ at the bottom of the solids container (a 2.5 – 5 cm or so layer is ideal), and the occasional sprinkling of carbon-rich material will help with the final composting process (if you don’t add much to the bucket whilst in use, you should add a lot of carbon-rich material and mix it with the contents of the toilet in your compost heap to get a good compost).
+Even if your compost toilet has a fan for odour control, a cover material is often used as a ‘soak’ at the bottom of the solids container (a 2.5 – 5 cm or so layer is ideal), and an occasional sprinkling of carbon-rich material over the ‘solids’ will help with the final composting process and provide a way for people to disguise their deposits if they wish to.

 Our personal take on wood ash is to use it occasionally and in conjunction with other covers, especially when you need a bit more odour control for whatever reason 😉

-Sawdust as a term can mean different things to different people.
+Sawdust is a very broad term and can mean different things to different people.
 The very fine ‘dust’ from electric saws and sanders used in woodworking is too fine – it’s great at being absorbent but rubbish at odour control (although if you have access to some, you could mix it with other cover materials), so we don’t recommend this alone.

 One of the best ‘sawdusts’ is the ‘nibs’ of wood you get from using a chainsaw – they are often slightly damp when fresh, but perform extremely well.

 Sawdust performs best as a cover material when it’s been allowed to mature.
-Leave it somewhere, open to the elements (but don’t let it get too wet), and good bacteria will start to colonise it, making it even better as a cover as the biological actions of composting will have already started.
+Left somewhere, slightly open to the elements (but don’t let it get too wet), and good bacteria will start to colonise it, making it even better as a cover as the biological actions of composting will have already started.

-We prefer to wet then slightly or it’s too ‘light and fluffy’ and if you have a chance to let it mature outside, even better (let the bacteria get to start on it).
-The slight downside to shavings is that they will take longer to compost down so if you want fast compost, maybe consider something else.
+We prefer to wet then slightly or they can be too ‘light and fluffy’.
+Like sawdust, it’s even better to let it mature outside for a while (let the bacteria get to start on it).
+The downside to using shavings is that they will take longer to compost so if you want fast compost, maybe consider something else.

-They’re not the cheapest cover material, but are a great option that works and readily available from the high street or supermarket.
+They’re not the cheapest cover material, but are a reliable option that works and readily available from the high street or supermarket.

 Keep it dry – for the moment!